 It's obvious we need different footwear for different workouts, but finding the right workout shoe for your exercise regime can sometimes be more difficult than you would imagine.
-We've devised a guide to help you with where to begin in your search for trainers and gym shoes.
+The question of "what do I wear to the gym?" can be a difficult one to answer.
+So we've devised a guide to help you with where to begin in your search for trainers and gym shoes.
+Or you can check out our gym to the best sports bra for women.

 The task of finding the correct running shoe can be daunting.
 What you need depends on a multitude of factors, such as what surface you regularly run on, what type of gait you have, the distance of your run, which socks you run in and how bothered you are about design and brand.